hackforla/marketing/.github/ISSUE_TEMPLATE/step-1--create-marketing-epic-for--insert-project-name-.md

    - [ ] Collect Marketing Assets for...
    - [ ] Define Marketing Objectives for...
 - Search the project's repo for any marketing issues, add any links you find to another comment
-  - [ ] Go to the project repo issue tab (resource 1.05)
+  - [ ] Go to the project repo issue tab (resource 2.02)
   - [ ] search for marketing issues.
 They may have a role or feature label for marketing
    ```
    ### Project's repo issue searches
    ```
-  - [ ] for each search you perform, indicate what you searched in the filter bar to get the result (exclude "is:issue is:open") and link it to the URL
+     - [ ] put the links relevant to that search under the following heading
-  - [ ] put the links relevant to that search under that heading
+       - for each search you perform, indicate what you searched in the filter bar to get the result and link it to the URL (e.g., [is:issue marketing ](https://github.com/hackforla/311-data/issues?q=is%3Aissue+is%3Aopen+marketing))
    ```
    #### [Replace with what you searched for in the Filter bar]
    -